UofA-Robomasters/installLibrealsenseTX2/README.md

 # installLibrealsenseTX2
 JetsonHacks Install librealsense for Intel RealSense cameras on Jetson TX2 Development Kit

+This script has been modified to install newer model like Intel Realsense D435 on Nvidia Jetson TX2.
+It has been tested on D435.

 This is for version L4T 28.1 (JetPack 3.1)

 To install the librealsense library: